The Best (Free) Places to Search for Grant Funding

 To find foundation funding, you can do several things.
 If you have the name of a foundation, and the foundation maintains a website, you can visit the website to learn about the foundation’s programs and application guidelines.
 If you do not have a specific foundation in mind, one or all of the resources below can help you generate a list of potential leads:

-• Foundation Center: Through 400 public locations in the US and internationally, you can access the Foundation Center’s funder database, Foundation Directory Online (FDO), and other materials for free.
+• Foundation Center: Through hundreds of public locations in the US and internationally, you can access the Foundation Center’s funder database, Foundation Directory Online (FDO), and other materials for free.
 To see if there is a Funding Information Network location near you, type your location into the Foundation Center’s lookup form.
-FDO offers several premium plans, which you can subscribe to on a monthly or annual basis.

-• Guidestar: Guidestar and the Foundation Center recently merged to form Candid.
-Although they’ve merged, they are currently still maintaining two separate websites.
-One of the free resources you’ll find on both sites is a database of form 990s.
+• Guidestar: Guidestar and the Foundation Center merged to form Candid.
+Through these resources, you’ll find a database of form 990s.
 The US Internal Revenue Service (IRS) form 990s and PF 990s are filed annually with the IRS by US-based nonprofits and foundations, respectively.
 An organization’s 990 can provide lots of useful information.
-If you are looking at the 990 of a nonprofit organization, the form will include a list of their funders from the fiscal year in question.
-If you are looking at a foundation’s PF 990, you’ll see the names of the organizations that the foundation funded during the filing period, the dollar amount given to each organization, and sometimes even a brief description of the purpose of each grant.
+If you are looking at the 990 of a nonprofit organization, the form will include a list of its funders during the fiscal year in question.
+If you are looking at a foundation’s PF 990, you’ll see the names of the organizations that the foundation funded during the filing period, the dollar amount given to each organization, and sometimes a brief description of the purpose of each grant.
 Information about a foundation’s past giving history can help you find out if they fund organizations like yours, which can speed up the process of creating your target funder list.

-• Grantmakers.io: Grantmakers.io is perhaps the holy grail of free resources and represents a generous gift to nonprofits, particularly smaller organizations that cannot afford a grant database subscription and lack access to a database through a community center such as a public library.
-Grantmakers.io makes the machine-readable IRS 990 dataset usable for nonprofit professionals.
-The person behind the database is Chad Kruse, who originally created it for a friend.
+• Grantmakers.io: Grantmakers.io is perhaps the holy grail of free resources and represents a generous gift to nonprofits, particularly smaller organizations that cannot afford a grant database subscription or lack access to one through a community center, such as a public library.
+Grantmakers.io makes the machine-readable IRS 990 dataset accessible to nonprofit professionals.
+The person behind the database originally created it for a friend.
 When he saw how useful it could be, he opened the database up to the public.
 Grantmakers.io is an example of Free and Open Source Software (FOSS).
-Using this database, which allows you to see 4.8 million grants contained in the public IRS 990-PF dataset, you can see the names of the organizations foundations are funding, what they are giving money for (e.g., general support), and grant amounts.
+Using this database, which allows you to view millions of grants contained in the public IRS 990-PF dataset, you can see the names of the organizations foundations are funding, what they are giving money for (e.g., general support), and grant amounts.

-• Philanthropy News Digest (PND): PND is a service of the Foundation Center.
+• Philanthropy News Digest (PND): PND is a service of Candid.
 On the PND website, you’ll find request for proposals (RFPs) listed by category.
 You can sign up for the PND newsletter to have RFP announcements delivered to your inbox.
 The site also includes philanthropy news and job postings.
 The website materials, newsletters, and RFP announcements are all accessible free of charge.

 • Terra Viva Grants Directory: Terra Viva is a resource for grant opportunities for projects in developing countries related to agriculture, energy, environment, and natural resources.
 On the Terra Viva website, you can access funder profiles and lists of recent grant opportunities for free.
-For the very affordable price of $12/year, you can receive email alerts about funding opportunities and access a searchable database of funding opportunities.
-NOTE: Terra Viva may need to discontinue its services as of May 2024 because of a lack of funding.
+For the very affordable price of $15/year, you can receive email alerts about funding opportunities and access a searchable database of funding opportunities.

 • Corporate Foundations: Many companies, multinational and local, have grant programs or provide in-kind donations.
 If you have access to a funder database, such as one of the ones mentioned above or listed on the Peak Proposals general resources page, corporate philanthropy programs are usually included as part of the database.
 If you do not have access to a funder database, one of the best (and free) ways to uncover corporate giving programs is to visit the websites of companies based in, or serving, your local community.
 Except for some multinational corporations, most corporate giving programs restrict their giving to communities where the company has a physical presence.
 You can learn about company giving programs (also known as corporate social responsibility or CSR programs) in your area through reading your local paper, reviewing local and regional business journals, and by noting sponsorships of local events.
 For more information about corporate giving, check out our post “Beginner’s Guide to Corporate Philanthropy.”